Scarborough Centre for Alternative Studies, 2016

 Indigenous Studies students contributed to the mural by collaging a current event into one of the chain links to represent how the silver of the Covenant Chain has become tarnished and requires polishing.
 Many focused on the resiliency of Indigenous youth to symbolize the polishing process.

 The message of this art piece is to find wisdom from the past in order to move forward in a good way.
-As present-day First Nation and Canadian citizens, we are the treaty partners depicted in the Wampum imagery.
-It is now our turn to uphold the agreements.
+As present-day First Nation and Canadian citizens, we can aspire to form a new relationship on equal terms like the treaty partners depicted in the Wampum imagery.
 The background figures represent the Seven Grandfather Teachings, Indigenous tenets for human conduct – love, respect, humility, bravery, and strength, truth, honesty, and wisdom – expressed through the perspectives of our students’ diverse cultural backgrounds.
 It appears that the old Teachings originating from this land are recognizable as universal human values.
 By choosing to live according to these teachings, we can make decisions that will lead to Mino Bimaadiziwin (good life) for everyone.

 “The Covenant Chain Mural 2016, is a remarkably beautiful artistic interpretation of the spirit of the original covenant that was concluded between the Crown and the 24 Indigenous Nations.
 Among the recommendations of the Truth and Reconciliation Commission was to bring Indigenous history into the classroom, in a way that would enlighten students and break down distorted stereotypes of the past.
 This mural goes beyond that recommendation in that it demonstrates that there is a way to include all nationalities who now call Canada home.
 This new covenant invites all Canadians to share in the circle of peace and friendship that was first offered by the Indigenous Peoples to the British 252 years ago.
 I commend the students, teacher, and school authorities who had the creativity and vision to see this mural produced, and trust it will have an honoured place to be displayed where this story can be shared for many years to come.
 Well done.”